 Shop where the locals shop

 Whether it’s a fresh food market, a local supermarket or specialty shops in a suburb, you’re always going to pay less for your groceries and fruit and vegetables than you would in a mini-mart in a tourist zone or even a supermarket in the city centre.
-You’ll also gain an insight into the everyday life of that place and how the locals shop, eat and even socialize.
+You’ll also gain an insight into the everyday life of that place and how the locals shop, eat and even socialise.
 Also, often you only figure out where the best places to buy are after being in a place for a while.

 Drink where the locals drink

 So while you can sell your house, tap into your life savings, acquire a few credit cards, and even fund your travel with a personal loan, the secret to making your finances last as long as possible is simple.
+Slow travel.
 Just travel slowly.